Sanders' wing of the party terrifies moderate Dems. Here's how they plan to stop it.

 The difficulty will be selling this approach in the Democratic presidential primary to a base that has seemed to move in the opposite direction.

-Rep. Jim Himes, D-Conn., the chair of the New Democrat Coalition, said his side is not "naturally arbiters of emotion and anger."
+Rep. Jim Himes, D-Conn., the chair of the New Democrat Coalition, said members of his side are not "naturally arbiters of emotion and anger."

 "How we tell our story and put forward our polices in a way that makes people want to mount the barricades is one of the biggest challenges we have," said Himes, a former Goldman Sachs banker who represents Fairfield, Connecticut.